Carbonique/local-persist/README.md

 Additionally the `local-persist` plugin allows you to store `docker volume` data wherever you want.

 The above two goals could be achieved by using bind mounts, but these come with [drawbacks](#bind-mounts).
 The goal of storing data where you want to could be achieved using [named volumes with `driver_opts`](#named-volumes-with-driver_opts), but the data within these volumes will not persist upon deletion.
-And to be fair, I also made this fork to get some more exerience with Go.
+And to be fair, I also made this fork to get some more experience with Go.

 ### Bind mounts